TheResinger/GroupProject1/README.md

-# GroupProject1
+# Typing Speed Test
-Group project #1.

-1. Who is your target audience?
-    A: Computer Users
-2. What is the problem that the product will address?
-    A: Measuring personal typing speed
-3. What is the primary goal of the product?
+## TODO

+## Technologies Used

+1. HTML
+2. CSS
+3. JavaScript
+4. jQuery
+5. Bootstrap
+6. Firebase

+## Application Use

+1. User selects how many words to type, and the topic.
+2. The API pulls a list of words and populates the words for the user to type to the dom.
+3. User types the words displayed as fast as possible.
-    A: Measure a users typing speed in words per minute
+4. Display the users words per minute.
-4. Identify and prioritize essential user stories (limit this to 3 or fewer)?
-    A: As a user, I want to be able to test and see how fast I can type a set amount of randomly chosen words of varying lengths.
+5. User enters their name to be added to the leaderboard.